Araneta City: Gateway Square

 The Gateway Square is a 5 ha mixed-use superblock development located in the central part of the Araneta City.
 Gateway Square occupies the buildings around the Smart Araneta Coliseum and the Gateway Malls 1 and 2 and consists of the eight properties, namely the Gateway Mall 1, the Gateway Mall 2, the Gateway Tower, the Gateway Office, the Smart Araneta Coliseum, the Novotel Manila Araneta City, the Ibis Styles Araneta City and the Parking Garage South.

 The mixed-use complex has a total floor area of 400000 m2 and is the first of its kind in the country as the complex offers a combination of malls, offices, hotels, a sports arena and over 3,100 parking spaces all within a single area.
 Direct connections to other buildings and developments within the Araneta City are allows seamless transfers through sky bridges, direct access paths, and pedestrian walk paths.
 The complex also has direct connections to various transport systems, as the Gateway Square hosts two railway stations and other feeder transport systems.
 The development first began construction in October 2002 with the groundbreaking of the Gateway Mall 1 and the entire complex was completed on 2024, with the completion of the Gateway Mall 2 and the Ibis Styles Hotel.

 City Plaza

 Set to be built within the Shopwise Supermarket, which is currently revived as Fiesta Carnival, the City Plaza is a 2 ha mixed-use development consisting of five towers with approximately 60 storeys skyward or higher for each tower.
-The City Plaza will also feature a four-star hotel, premium grade offices, luxury residential towers, leisure and retail spaces, and green amenities such as the "Spanish Steps", which were inspired from the Spanish Steps in Rome, Italy, and the civic center, located in the middle of the complex.
-The upcoming complex will also be influenced from the Rockefeller Center in New York City.
+The City Plaza will also feature a four-star hotel, two premium grade office towers, two luxury residential towers, leisure and retail spaces, and green amenities such as an outdoor concourse, an amphitheater; the "Spanish Steps", which were inspired from the Spanish Steps in Rome, Italy, and the civic center, located in the middle of the complex.
+The upcoming complex will also be influenced from the Rockefeller Center in New York City and is presently in the under development stages.